ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/commands/documents/how-to/delete-or-update-documents-using-index.java.markdown

 # Commands : Documents : How to delete or update documents using index?

-Sometimes we need to update or delete a large amount of documents answering some criteria.
-With SQL this is a natural operation, and a query doing that will look like this:
+Sometimes we need to update or delete a large amount of documents answering certain criteria.
+With SQL this is a simple operation, and a query doing that will look like this:

 `DELETE FROM Users WHERE LastLogin < '2009-01-01'`
 `UPDATE Users SET IsActive = 0 WHERE LastLogin < '2010-01-01'`

 This is usually not the case for NoSQL databases, where batch operations are not supported.
-RavenDB does support this, and by passing it a query and an operation definition, it will run the query and perform that operation on it's results.
+RavenDB does support them, and by passing it a query and an operation definition, it will run the query and perform that operation on its results.

-The same queries and indexes that are used for data retrieval are used for the batch operations, therefore the syntax for defining which documents to do work on is exactly the same as you'd specify for those documents to be pulled from store.
+The same queries and indexes that are used for data retrieval are used for the batch operations, therefore the syntax defining which documents to work on is exactly the same as you'd specified for those documents to be pulled from store.

 {PANEL:**DeleteByIndex**}

-To issue a batch-delete command you need to specify an index, and a query to be sent to it.
+To issue a batch-delete command you need to specify an index and a query to be sent to it.
 To minimize the chances of stale results coming back, bulk operations should only be performed on static indexes.

 ### Syntax